 Replacement of the Fourth Paragraph:

-Socket-outlet parts of adaptors are tested using a test plug with brass pins having, if applicable, insulating sleeves, and having the maximum specified dimensions, with a tolerance of -0.06 0 mm and spaced at the nominal distance, with a tolerance of 0+0.05 mm.
+Socket outlet parts of adaptors are tested using a test plug with brass pins having, if applicable, insulating sleeves, and having the maximum specified dimensions, with a tolerance of -0.06 0 mm and spaced at the nominal distance, with a tolerance of 0+0.05 mm.
 As the extremities of the sleeves are concerned, it is sufficient that their dimensions are within the tolerances given in Annex B of IS 1293.

 Replacement of the Sixth Paragraph: